ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 While `<font color>` is always supported, to use `<font face>` and `<font size>` you need to enable the {@link module:font/fontconfig~FontFamilyConfig#supportAllValues `config.fontFamily.supportAllValues`} and {@link module:font/fontconfig~FontSizeConfig#supportAllValues `config.fontSize.supportAllValues`} options respectively.

-Text formatted with `<font>` is accepted by the plugin, but the editor always returns the markup in a modern format, so the transformation is one way only.
+Text formatted with `<font>` is accepted by the plugin, but the editor always returns the markup in a modern format, so the transformation is one way.

 ## Contribute